hschhhwwwo0o/yamu/README.md

 ### Application development

-By this I mean the layout of the application and the use of already created modules in it
+By this I mean the layout of the application and the use of already created modules in it.

 ### Installation